Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Content filtering

-For iOS users, we felt like this feature really missed the mark.
+On iOS devices, we felt like this feature really missed the mark.
 While we could easily blacklist apps, sites, and categories like “TV and Streaming,” we know that most parents prefer moderated content rather than blocking it completely.
-We have better reports from Apple’s proprietary controls, which you can easily set up on iPad or iPhone.
+We’ve seen better results from Apple’s proprietary controls, which you can easily set up on iPad or iPhone.

-However, on Android, we were able to block TikTok successfully.
-We also could send a request from our phone to unblock the app, and the parental account received the request with no issues.
+TikTok was blocked successfully on Android.
+We could also send a request from our phone to unblock the app, and the parental account received the request with no issues.

 Parents can grant access through child requests with Canopy parental control app